 Rain or Shine.
 No Refunds/Exchanges.
 Tickets cannot be replaced.

 The Science Factory Children’s Museum and Exploration Dome is Lane County’s only hands-on science museum.
-Our mission is to engage, excite, and inspire children toward a lifelong love of learning about science, technology, and humanity.
-In 2011, over 37,000 visitors of all ages enjoyed our interactive exhibits, full-dome digital planetarium shows and other movies in our Exploration Dome, and public special events.
+Our mission is to engage children, excite their curiosity, and inspire them toward a lifelong love of learning about science, technology, and humanity.
+Each year, more than 30,000 visitors of all ages enjoy our interactive exhibits, full-dome digital planetarium shows and other movies in our Exploration Dome, and public special events.

 Established in 2010, Eugene Maker Space is Oregon’s latest and wonderfully nominatively deterministic hackerspace.
 Our goal is to provide workspace, tools, equipment, and other resources while creating a community of collaboration and hands-on learning.
 Eugene Maker Space is a registered nonprofit organization in the state of Oregon.